-Any capitalised internally developed software that is not yet complete is not amortised but is subject to impairment testing as described in Note 4.15.
+Any capitalised internally developed software that is not yet complete and intangible assets with indefinite useful life are not amortised but are subject to impairment testing as described in Note 4.16.

 Amortisation has been included within depreciation, amortisation and impairment of non-financial assets.